|

 After breakfast we drove north stopping at a large upland loch.
 Almost

-we had a pair of Black- throated Diver.
-We also had Common Sandpiper
+immediately we had a pair of Black- throated Diver.
+We also had

-and Stonechat here, 3 Golden Plover, lots of Meadow
+Common Sandpiper and Stonechat here, 3 Golden Plover,

-Pipit and Red Grouse, plus 2 Raven over.
-After 45 mins
+lots of Meadow Pipit and Red Grouse, plus 2 Raven over.

-arrived in Lossiemouth, We parked near the harbour and scanned the sea
+After 45 mins we arrived in Lossiemouth, We parked near the harbour and

-was also recorded.
-From here we drove along the coast to Spey Bay,
+Rock Pipit was also recorded.
+From here we drove along the coast

-here we looked at the mouth of the bay and seawatched, this added to our
+to Spey Bay, here we looked at the mouth of the bay and seawatched, this

-tally of Red- throated Diver, as well as adding Goosander to
+added to our tally of Red- throated Diver, as well as adding Goosander

-the days list with many Gannet past.
-We moved on to Findhorn Bay,.
+to the days list with many Gannet past.
+We moved on to Findhorn

 Fulmar was seen, with plenty of R ed-